RESUMES:

 ERISA/MPPAA

-Since 1983, Mr. Brand has been engaged full time in dispute resolution.
-A former negotiator and law professor, he has a varied national practice, ranging from arbitrating high profile individual disputes -- such as hockey player Petr Nedved’s eligibility to play in the IHL, to mediating high stakes public disputes -- such as the nation’s first “pay for performance” contract in the Denver City School District.
-In 2006, 2007, and 2008 he was named a Northern California “Super Lawyer” in ADR.
+Mr. Brand has engaged in full time dispute resolution since 1983.
+A former negotiator and law professor, he has a varied national practice, ranging from arbitrating high profile individual disputes – including IHL and NFL players to mediating high-stakes public disputes – including the nation’s first “pay for performance” contract in the Denver City School District.
+He has been named a Northern California “Super Lawyer” in ADR for 10 years.

 Mr. Brand has engaged in med-arb under statutory procedures involving state and federal entities, as well as in trust fund and trade secret cases.
-His primary practice has been in labor and employment law, but he has also served on specialized panels requiring scientific literacy in biochemistry, medicine, and psychiatry, as well as an understanding of research and laboratory procedures.
+His primary practice is in labor and employment law, but he has also served on specialized panels requiring scientific literacy in biochemistry, medicine, and psychiatry, as well as an understanding of research and laboratory procedures.
+He has served on the Institutional Review Board of the University of California, San Francisco since 2008.